 Below are some suggestions on how to define your data topic and also a few strategies to help you get started with finding datasets.

 As you begin your search for data, it is important to define your topic as clearly as possible.
 You might also need to be prepared to change your topic depending on available data sources.
 Keep in mind that data is not available for all possible topics.
-Sometimes data is proprietary, sometimes it has not been collected, sometimes it does not exist in a format convenient to researchers, etc. There may be situations where you need to adjust your topic and try searching for other types of data.
+Sometimes data is proprietary, has not been collected, does not exist in a format convenient to researchers, etc. There may be situations where you will need to adjust your topic and try searching for other types of data.

-As you define your topic, you may want to check the Articles & Journals page of this guide to find articles or research papers that will help you become better acquainted with your subject.
+As you define your topic, we recommend that you visit the Articles & Journals page of this guide to search for articles or research papers that may help you become better acquainted with your subject.

 Examples of topics: